Akasha113/Zenify/CRISIS_RESPONSE_README.md

-# MindFul Jounral Crisis Response System
+# MindFul Journal Crisis Response System

 ## Overview
-MindFul Jounral now includes an enhanced crisis response system that automatically detects suicide-related content and provides immediate crisis resources instead of sending concerning messages to the AI model.
+MindFul Journal now includes an enhanced crisis response system that automatically detects suicide-related content and provides immediate crisis resources instead of sending concerning messages to the AI model.

 ## How It Works